PerceptView/careers/README.md

 ### 1. Real-Time Monitoring & Visualization

-Users access a browser-nased map interface that displays:
+Users access a browser-based map interface that displays:

 - Live tracks of detected aircraft / airborne objects and drones with their positions, altitudes, and headings
 - Detection classifications showing whether targets are likely UAS/drones, aircraft, or other objects